crxjs/migrate/README.md

 # Migrate from RPCE to `@crxjs/vite-plugin`

-RPCE is moving Vite support to a new NPM package.
+RPCE has moved Vite support to a new NPM package.
 Thanks for joining us on the journey!

-Migrate your Chrome Extension project from RPCE to `@crxjs/vite-plugin` using this codemod:
+Migrate your Chrome Extension project from RPCE to `@crxjs/vite-plugin` using this codemod script:

 ```sh
 npx @crxjs/migrate